mj-sakellaropoulos/.github/profile/README.md

 <a href="https://nomadis.co/"><img src="https://github.com/user-attachments/assets/592ad6b2-43a3-467a-9933-24c27b8ee049"></a> <!-- Header -->
 <a href="https://github.com/mj-sakellaropoulos/"><img src="https://github.com/user-attachments/assets/e186394e-be06-4f70-8e7a-accedfbee44f"></a> <!-- Interest Row -->

 I'm passionate about the development and design of complex software systems, and how to support them with DevOps approaches.
-In my spare time, you can find me constantly tinkering with various technologies that happen to capture my interest.
+In my spare time, you can find me tinkering with various technologies that happen to capture my interest.

 <!-- Contact -->
 Contact me: